NetFabric-AI/NetFabric-AI.github.io/_people/Slobodan.md

 link: https://www.linkedin.com/in/slobodan-jenko-466370172/
 ---

 Slobodan is a Master’s student at ETH Zurich, where he worked on research projects in Machine Learning.
 He has completed 4 internships across big tech and startups.
-Slobodan writes his Master Thesis at NetFabric.